 Place all of the ingredients in a large bowl and mix them together with a spoon until the Epsom salt has dissolved completely.
 Use a funnel to pour the mixture into a spray bottle.
-You are now ready to treat your backyard with this homemade insect repellent.
+You are now ready to treat your backyard with this DIY mosquito spray.

 - 2 oz. water (normal or distilled)